awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.UsingDashboard.md

 ![\[Time period details for DB load\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_3.png)

-### Top Load Items Table<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable"></a>
+### Top load table<a name="USER_PerfInsights.UsingDashboard.Components.AvgActiveSessions.TopLoadItemsTable"></a>

-The **Top Load Items** table shows the top items contributing to database load\.
+The Top load table shows the top items contributing to database load\.
 By default, the console displays top SQL queries that are contributing to the database load, along with relevant statistics for each statement\.
 You can choose to display top waits, hosts, or users instead\.

 ![\[Top SQL\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/perf_insights_4.png)